 faster and quality remote desktop experienceaccording to the open-source protocol VNC

-centralized remote access managementwhich makes it useful enterprise environments.
+centralized remote access managementwhich makes it useful for enterprise environments.

 - Installation, configuration, and management are